deepakmalikk/Personal_Portfolio_Website/README.md

 # Deepak Malik's Portfolio Website

 Welcome to the repository for Deepak Malik's portfolio website!
 This website showcases Deepak's skills, projects, and experiences as an AI Engineer.
-The site is designed to be modern, vibrant, and user-friendly, with a focus on highlighting Deepak's expertise in Generative AI, automation testing, and data structures.

 ## Features